alpsteam/terraform-oci-minimal-configuration/README.md

 terraform init
 ls -a
 ```
 Now you are all set.
-Check if the Terraform provider for Oracle Cloud is working correctly with the code above by running `terraform validate`.
+Check if the Terraform provider for Oracle Cloud is was downloaded correctly by running `terraform version`.
+Your output should be `Terraform v0.12.19 + provider.oci v3.57.0`.

 If all environment variables are set correctly you should also be able to run `terraform plan` and `terraform apply`.
 An example output might look like this.